stevencombs/retrocombs.github.io/_posts/2020/2020-01-20-arduino-hello-world.md

 ## Programming

-Once the project is assembled are wired, create the code in the [Arduino IDE](https://www.arduino.cc/en/main/software).
+Once the components are placed and wired, code the project in the [Arduino IDE](https://www.arduino.cc/en/main/software).
 Below is the code for this project.
 Do not copy and paste.
-Type the code and include your own comments (`//`) that explain what each line does.
-This will help annotate the code for later review and help you understand what each line accomplishes.
+Type the code and include your own comments (`//`) to explain each line.
+These comments will remind you later what each line accomplishes.

 <script src="https://gist.github.com/stevencombs/b988f757c5ffd8cc99d3177b56b62118.js"></script>